wlabatey/job_scraper/README.md

 Searches Stackoverflow & Dice for jobs and saves the results to DynamoDB.

-Run `python3 scrape.py` to scrape job sites, save the results to DynamoDB and open `static_page/index.html` in chrome.

 ## To Do

 - Add button to static page to run Lambda function via api gateway, then clear screen and rebuild elements from DynamoDB when function has finished running.